Er-Abhay-FSD/Abhay-Calender-app/README.md

 **This Documentation is a work in progress.**

+Hey everyone! 👋

-I am currently working on a dev.to writeup that will follow more as a tutorial.
-If the feedback is positive, I will consider making a step by step tutorial in video format but it could potentially be around 10 hours long so I'm still gauging interest.
-Please let me know if you would be interested in this by contacting me directly via email (abhaysingh0836481@outlook.com).
+I am currently working on a Coding Ninja writeup that will follow more as a tutorial.
+If the feedback is positive, I will consider making a step-by-step tutorial in video format. 📹 This could potentially be around 10 hours long, so I'm still gauging interest.

+As a fresher MERN developer 🌱, I aim to make learning easier and more accessible.
+Your feedback is crucial!
+If you're interested, please let me know by contacting me directly via email: [abhaysingh0836481@outlook.com](mailto:abhaysingh0836481@outlook.com).

+Happy coding! 💻🚀

 ____________